Varnith12/NutriAI/README.md

 ## How to Run
 1. Download the project files.
 2. Open `nutriai.html` in a browser.
 3. Enter a Gemini API key if required.

+## AI TOOLS USED
+- Claude AI for UI improvements and debugging
+- Chatgpt & Gemini for troubleshoot
+- Gemini API for the nutrition analysis features

 ## Author
 Varnith K